About Us

 Currently serving on our ELG: Anne Aurelius, Garry Cameron, Previn Francis, Beverly Henry, Andrew Kay, Rachel Kay, Carl Nash, Elizabeth Pierce and Kathy Ribble (who serves as Chair.)

 The Board of Directors (BOD) is the group responsible for the church's fiduciary responsibilities.
-It consist of all members of the ELG, plus others who offer financial, legal, and organizational expertise.
+It consists of all members of the ELG, plus others who offer financial, legal, and organizational expertise.
 Currenlty joining the ELG are: Brenda Diedrick, Pam Ronson and Eric Suderman.
-Natalie Kay serves as Treasurer.e lal an operational aspects of the Corporation.
-They manage
+Natalie Kay serves as Treasurer.e

 OUR HISTORY & FUTURE